Chaitanya9299/ASTROSPACE/README.md

 # Installation Steps for ASTROSPACE APP

-Step 1 : Copy & Paste the apk link given above in your browser Step 2 : Download the apk and install it on your Android smartphone Step 3 : Open the app and scan the surface.
+Step 1 : Copy & Paste the apk link given above in your browser.<br/>
+Step 2 : Download the apk and install it on your Android smartphone.<br/>
+Step 3 : Open the app and scan the surface.<br/>
-Step 4 : Once the surface is mapped, tap on screen to view the scenes.
+Step 4 : Once the surface is mapped, tap on screen to view the scenes.<br/>
-Step 5 : Enjoy!
+Step 5 : Enjoy!<br/>